Portfolio

 Sherborne House

-Sherborne House, a stunning Grade I Listed Georgian mansion in North Dorset, is being meticulously restored into a versatile arts centre.
-Our team of lead architects is spearheading this project, overseeing everything from planning permission to detailed design and project management.
+Sherborne House, a magnificent Grade I listed Georgian mansion in North Dorset, has been meticulously restored and transformed into a vibrant, versatile arts centre.
+Acting as lead architects, our team directed the project from planning permission through to detailed design and full project management.

 Awards